What we Do

 Niños y naturaleza

-Niños y Naturaleza is a unique place-based program developed by Audubon de México that takes public school children, grades 3 to 5, on a journey of discovering the world of nature through the eyes of a bird.
+Niños y Naturaleza is a unique place-based program developed by Audubon de México that takes public school children on a journey of awakening their relationship to nature.

-Inspired by the words of educator David Sobel, we designed our program to nurture love – of life, of animals, of our planet, of one another and themselves – and blended it with the natural sciences and creative arts, storytelling, gardening, and outdoor adventures to encourage their sense of wonder, curiosity and understanding and develop their empathy for all living beings.
+Inspired by the words of educator David Sobel, we designed our program to nurture love – of life, animals, our planet, one another and themselves – through experiences in the natural sciences, gardening, creative arts, storytelling and outdoor adventures that cultivate their sense of wonder, curiosity and understanding and empathy and respect for all living beings.

-Our goal is to help our youth form a caring connection with nature and the values and skills that will empower them to become active contributors to a healthy, sustainable society – for the sake of their future and for nature itself.
+Our goal is to help our youth form a caring connection with nature and the values, skills and knowledge that will empower them to become active contributors to a healthy society – for the sake of their future and for nature itself.

 If we want children to flourish, to become truly empowered, then let us allow them to love the earth before we ask them to save it.